GMkonan/flake/README.md

 ##### V2
 I want to setup things differently, which will make me change a lot of the structure of this flake. will be working this in the v2 branch.
 Questions:
-- How overlays will work in this new config format?

 - hyprland